caiiibr/caiiibr/README.md

-- 👋 Hi, I’m @caiiibr
+- 👋 Hi, I’m Camila.
-- 👀 I’m interested in learning how to code.
+- 🌱 I’m into HTML5,CSS3, JavaScript and React.
-- 🌱 I’m currently learning HTML5,CSS3 and JavaScript.
+- 🖳 learning about .net and MAUI
 - 📫 You can reach me here or at camilla.matos@gmail.com

 <!---